Stetson University College of Law: History of Stetson's law libraries

 By the mid-1990s, Stetson University College of Law "had been put on notice years earlier that its library was on shaky grounds regarding ABA requirements, and that the problems were of such magnitude that a new structure might have to be built."
 Some individuals did not believe a new library was warranted as they doubted the future of libraries, but Dean Moody proceeded with the planning stated by her predecessor Dean Bruce Jacob, Emeritus Law Librarian Lamar Woodard, and architect Canerday.
 In 1998, the new facility, named Stetson Law Library and Information Center, was completed.
-The new facility provided 58,000 square-feet and had ample accommodation for the current collection (350,000 volumes), as well as "government documents, and other traditional resource materials."
+The new facility provided 58,000 square feet and had ample accommodation for the current collection (350,000 volumes), as well as "government documents, and other traditional resource materials."
 United States Supreme Court Associate Justice Ruth Bader Ginsburg spoke at the new library's dedication on September 5, 1998.
-C-Span provided video coverage of Justice Ginsburg's speech.

 In 2004, Stetson University College of Law opened its Tampa Law Center with a satellite library.
 In 2010, Stetson University College of Law renamed the Stetson Law Library and Information Center for philanthropists Frances R. "Dolly" and Homer Hand.
 The renaming occurred as part of the College of Law's celebration of its 110 years in existence.
 Dolly Hand spoke at the naming ceremony, which was captured on video.

-Dolly & Homer Hand Law Library
+Dolly and Homer Hand Law Library

-The Dolly & Homer Hand Law Library is situated on the Gulfport campus.
+The Dolly and Homer Hand Law Library is situated on the Gulfport campus.
 When constructed in the late 1990s, the new library was built in the Mediterranean Revival design style to maintain consistency with the style of the buildings comprising the Gulfport campus, which were originally the Rolyat Hotel.
-Located across the street from the original campus buildings, the Dolly & Homer Hand Law Library contains a collection of approximately 400,000 volumes.
-The current collection "is above the median size of academic law libraries in the United States."
+The Dolly and Homer Hand Law Library contains a collection of approximately 400,000 volumes.
 The three-story building offers Internet access, 35 study rooms (ranging in size), and more than 600 seats at individual carrels, tables, and lounge areas.

-The library provides services for students, faculty, staff, alumni, attorneys, and the public.
-Students have 24/7 access to the Dolly & Homer Hand Law Library through use of their swipe cards.
-The law library employs six professional librarians and seven additional staff members, including the Systems Administrator and members of the Access Management & Services Team.

-In addition to its traditional collection of statutes, case reporters, journals, and treatises (both physical and electronic access), the Dolly & Homer Hand Law Library and its librarians also provide LibGuides on a variety of topics, tutorials on researching a variety of sources and using electronic databases, and digital archives including the Harold L. Sebring Collection, the Florida Military Academy Collection and the Hotel Rolyat Collection.
+The Dolly and Homer Hand Law Library contains physical archives including the Harold L. Sebring Collection, which include his personal papers and records as a medical case judge in the Nuremberg War Trials, and digital archives of the Florida Military Academy Collection and the Hotel Rolyat Collection.